Tuesday, December 29, 2009

 Michele Bachmann to Address Lincoln-Reagan Dinner

+The Hamilton County Republican Party is pleased to announce that United States Representative Michele Bachmann has agreed to be our keynote speaker at the 2010 Lincoln-Reagan Dinner.
 The Lincoln-Reagan dinner is our annual fundraising gathering of Republicans from across Hamilton County.
 The annual dinner is a longstanding tradition for Republicans everywhere.
 The Lincoln-Reagan Dinner will take place on the evening of Friday, February 26, 2010 with a specific time and location to be announced soon.

 Michele Bachmann is in her second term in the United States House of Representatives.
 She was elected to Congress in 2006 after serving in the Minnesota state legislature for many years.
 During her public career, she has been a strong advocate for taxpayers and she is a principled conservative Republican.
 She is a strong advocate for earmark reform and a serious opponent to wasteful government spending.
 She is the first Republican woman elected to the Congress from Minnesota.